matt-t-d/serverless-opencart/README.md

 Lambdas are a read only system (except for the /tmp directory) so some accommodations have to be made.
 This is not 100% feature complete yet.
-- vQcache files have to be generated locally first
 - file caching (in `storage/cache`) is ineffective
 - S3 product uploads/downloads
 - ocmod not working (and marketplace will not work directly)